zombierzn/vungle-resources/Android-resources/android-SDK-dev-guide.md

 #### 1. Add Vungle SDK To Your Project

 [Download](http://bd.vungle.com/dev/android#download) the latest Android Publisher SDK zip file.
-Unzip it and copy `vungle-publisher-[version].jar` to the `/libs` directory of your project.
-(Create the directory if it doesn't already exist.)
+Unzip it and copy `vungle-publisher-[version].jar`, `javax.inject.jar`, and `android-support-v13.jar` to the `/libs` directory of your project (Create the directory if it doesn't already exist).
+If you already include the android-support or javax-inject libraries, you won't need to include them again.

 This should automatically add the Publisher SDK to your build path.